element-foundation/construction-paper/Construction-Paper.md

 ### 4.1 Terms
 A term indicates the redemption date of a set of PTs or YTs.
 The principal or yield cannot be redeemed through the Element Protocol's contracts until the term date has been reached.

 Although the Element Protocol smart contracts allow for any term to be created, it is expected that users and openly available frontends will encourage certain term conventions in order to concentrate liquidity.
 For example, users may collectively decide to actively support both 3 and 6-month terms released every month and a half.
+The contracts are open for anyone to integrate or launch a term with.
+This means the community of users will ultimately decide which terms they would like to support.
+This could be through a DAO or through other products that are built.

 Terms are indicated by the token name and are marked with a date stamp.
 For example: